Voultapher/sort-research-rs/writeup/lomcyc_partition/text.md

         add     rdx, 8
         ; Decrements the inverted loop counter by 1. dec     rsi
-        ; Checks if the decrement reached zero, if not continues the loop. jne     .LBB1_3
+        ; Checks if the decrement has reached zero, if not, the loop continues. jne     .LBB1_3
 ```